Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Introduction

+We propose to use a fixed spatial basis, as \citet{bayarri2007computer} did by employing a wavelets basis to describe for functional model outputs.
+Our approach is also related to recent multi-resolution methods on spatial data \citep{nychka2002multiresolution, nychka2015multiresolution, ilyas2017uncertainty}.
+With a fixed basis, we can easily compare model outputs to observations over space.
+In addition, the use of a fixed basis facilitates the quantification of the non-stationarity across space in the SPDE model.

-In Section 2.1 we present our approach in detail.
-We employ a truncated basis representation, such as B--splines decomposition, Fourier or spherical harmonics transform, to capture the output features spatially.
-We then explore how parameters in an SPDE model can explicitly quantify the nonstationarity of the the spatial field \citep{BL11, zammit2015resolving}.
-Hence in Section 2.2 we extend our approach by including the basis representation of the scale and precision parameters in an SPDE model into our calibration framework.
-In Section 3, we apply these techniques to different synthetic examples and our real climate experiment, with the aim of evaluating performance of our calibration method under different sources of uncertainty.
-Finally in Section 4, we discuss potential improvements to our approach.
+In Section 2 we present our approach in detail.
+We employ a truncated basis representation, such as a B--splines decomposition or spherical harmonics transforms, to capture the output features spatially.
+We then explore how parameters in an SPDE model can explicitly quantify the nonstationarity of the the spatial field \citep{BL11, blangiardo2015spatial, zammit2015resolving, liu2016efficient}: we extend our approach by including spatially-varying scale and precision parameters in an SPDE model into our calibration framework.
+We then apply these techniques to a synthetic example in Section 3 and our real climate experiment in Section 4.
+Finally in Section 5, we discuss potential improvements to our approach.